estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 	static get observedAttributes() {
 		return ['data-hero-name'];
 	}
-	//executes the parent contructor and
+	//executes the parent contructor and executes createAndAttachToDom() method right away when the component is created constructor() {
-	constructor() {
 		super();
 		this.createAndAttachToDom();
 	}

+	//-------------------isConnected is not defined.
+Mistake?---------------------------
     connectedCallback() {
 		if (!this.isConnected) { return; }
 		this.createAndAttachToDom();
 	}

-	attributeChangedCallback(name, oldValue, newValue) {
+	//when 'data-hero-name' attribute changes, the createAndAttachToDom() method is executed attributeChangedCallback(name, oldValue, newValue) {
 		this.createAndAttachToDom();
 	}